 2. Cat/Cow Pose – Marjaryasana Bitilasana

-This allows more energy and life force to flow through the heart chakra, which helps to open and strengthen it.
+This also allows more energy and life force to flow through the heart chakra.

 First, start in a tabletop position on your hands and knees.
 Place your wrists under your shoulders, and your knees under your hips.

 Press your hands into the ground and round your back.
 Gaze down until you feel a stretch just behind the heart chakra.